 TempNet® GAM dosimeter measures the dose rate from a radioactive patient automatically, once per minute.
-This enables proven, real-time radiation measurement for the personnel, for example for the phycisist to calculate the exact time of demobilisation of the patient (demobilization can be done 1-2 days earlier compared to traditional way).
+This enables proven, real-time radiation measurement for the personnel, for example helping the physicist calculate the exact time for discharging the patient (1-2 days earlier compared to traditional way).
 In addition, automated remote monitoring is safer for the nursing staff, since they don't need to enter the patient's room continously and be exposed to radiation.

-TempNet® contamination solution is a mobile app, which guides the user to perform right contamination measurements, and leaves a track on when and by whom it was performed.
+TempNet® contamination solution is a mobile app, which guides the user to perform correct contamination measurements, and leaves a trace on when and by whom it was performed.
 App is connected by Bluetooth to a Canberra contamination probe, which is one of the leading radiation measurement devices on the market.

-Modular TempNet® solution is easy to expand also to monitor conditions in e.g. camera rooms (temperature, relative humidity), please contact us for more details.
+Modular TempNet® solution is also easy to expand to monitoring conditions in e.g. camera rooms (temperature, relative humidity).
+Please contact us for more details.

 Portable measurement device for dose rate and cumulative dose, gamma radiation, and X-rays.